Also called: Reye's Syndrome

 - tiredness or sleepiness

-- in babies, diarrhea and rapid breathing
+- in babies, diarrhea and fast breathing

 - irritability or aggressive behavior